 Assistance doesn’t stop once the application is submitted.
 The OEA team also guides applicants in using their benefits and staying covered.

 By the Numbers

-Since its inception, the Outreach, Enrollment & Access Program has assisted over 50,000 households in applying for health insurance through Oregon Health Plan and the Federal Marketplace.
+Since its inception, the Outreach, Enrollment, and Access Program has assisted over 50,000 households in applying for health insurance through Oregon Health Plan and the Federal Marketplace.
 To assure that people can actually use the coverage they have, we’re also proud to offer health literacy and navigation services.

 The positive impact of this program is growing:

 In 2017, we served 573 households and 770 individuals; in the first six months of 2018, the programs has served 599 households and 770 individuals, leveraging tax credits to offset the premium costs and often writing off the remaining balances.